A Plan for all levels

 Once complete, plans can be printed or exported as a csv (excel) or ICS file to import into your calendar application.

 Subscriber Only ContentBecome a subscriber today.
 Subscriptions start at $30/year for digital only Already a subscriber?
 Login here

 As part of your UltraRunning Magazine subscription, we are offering these free training plans.
 Each plan can be customized for a specific race date.
 Customized Plans can be printed or downloaded as an ICS or CSV file.

-These plans are intended for runners that have greater than 4 years training experience and are looking to maximize their performance.
-The plans are intended for runners that have more than 2 years experience doing interval work and back to back long runs.
+Advanced plans are intended for runners that have more than 4 years training experience and are looking to maximize their performance.
+The plans are intended for runners that have more than 2 years experience doing interval work and back-to-back long runs.
 If you are looking to make the most out of your training, don’t mind pushing the envelope, have had some type of coaching or guidance before, then these plans are for you.
 If you have less than 4 years of ultramarathon specific training or do not have experience with interval work, the Intermediate or Beginner plans will be a better fit for you.